-If you notice the symptoms of OA in any shape or form, your first job would be to book an appointment for yourself to a certified orthopaedic clinic.
+If you notice the symptoms of osteoarthritis in any shape or form, your first job would be to book an appointment for yourself to a certified orthopedic clinic.
 Speak to the orthopaedist there to find out the steps that you need to follow.

-OA can be diagnosed through x-ray, MRI scan, blood test (it helps in ruling out other conditions that cause joint pain), and joint fluid analysis.
+OA can be diagnosed through an X-ray, MRI scan, blood test (it helps in ruling out other conditions that cause joint pain), and joint fluid analysis.